Responsible Recreation Across Arizona

 READY TO VISIT?

 Fortunately, many public lands are open for dispersed recreation activities like hiking, biking and stargazing.
 Outdoor recreation is a great way to stay active and follow public health guidelines to prevent the spread of COVID-19.
-Follow these simple tips from the U.S. Forest Service to plan a fun and safe outing to Arizona’s public lands.
+Follow these simple tips from the USDA Forest Service to plan a fun and safe outing to Arizona’s public lands.

 Before You Visit: